spolivin/mini-rag/README.md

 * **UI integration**: add a simple Streamlit or FastAPI interface to make Q&A interactive.
 * **Metadata handling**: extend the pipeline with document hashes (SQLite or JSON) to prevent duplicate ingestion.
 * **Multi-document RAG**: scale pipeline to handle multiple sources and filter by document ID.
+* **FAISS integration with SQLite**: store chunks for the processed documents in a SQLite database to be retrieved based on embeddings stored in a common single FAISS index.